Welcome

 Pew Research Center is a nonpartisan fact tank that informs the public about the issues, attitudes and trends shaping the world.
 They conduct public opinion polling, demographic research, content analysis and other data-driven social science research.
 We do not take policy positions.

-Where can I learn about what the candidates stand for, and what they believe?
+Where can I learn about candidates and their views?

 Just Facts.
 Vote Smart.